yokawasa/yokawasa.github.io/_posts/2018-07-05-moving-to-jekyll-based-github-page.md

 unofficialism.info.
 146     IN      A       XX.XXX.XXX.XX
 ```

-Then, follow my DNS provider's instructions to create A records that point my custom domain to the following IP addresses:
+Then, follow my DNS provider's instructions to create A records that point my custom domain to the following IP addresses (These are fixed IPs but these IPs can be obtained simply by running dig for username.github.com):
 ```
 185.199.108.153
 185.199.109.153
 185.199.110.153
 185.199.111.153
 ```

-Confirm that your DNS record is set up correctly
+Confirm that the DNS record is set up correctly
 ```sh
 $ dig +noall +answer unofficialism.info